 But how does this added expense save you money exactly?
 By hiring a wedding expert right off the bat, they can lead you to reputable wedding vendors who will perform exactly as you need them to.
 You don’t have to waste time researching and interviewing possible candidates.
 A good wedding planner will already have knowledge of vendors’ styles and price ranges.
 They will have a library of vendors who are trustworthy.
 You minimize the chances of having to re-do or re-purchase things because you started out on a solid foundation.

-The Very First Steps to Planning a Relaxing Wedding
+First Steps to Planning a Wedding

-Set a Rough Budget
+Wedding Planning Step #2: Set a Rough Budget

 Step two.
 You should have a general idea of your wedding budget.
 This doesn’t have to be an exact dollar amount, but you should know if your budget is closer to $15k or $125k.
 This will set the guidelines for everything that follows.

-Create an Estimated Guest List
+Planning Step #3: Create an Estimated Guest List

 Step three.
 When asked, I like to advise my couples to use the tiers of wedding guest selection and the ABC’s.
 How does this work?
 Create three tiers: 1) immediate family and bridal party 2) anyone you can’t imagine celebrating without 3) all others.
 Include your ABCs in group 2.
 These are people that you usually share or celebrate anniversaries, birthdays, or Christmas (or other religious holidays) with.
 I would even go so far as creating a fourth group and putting everyone in there who you haven’t seen in the last five years (or whatever your personal threshold is.)